neva-dev/javarel-quickstart/doc/controllers.md

 Whenever your controller is being accessed, we want to use some services.

 1. Non-request scoped services can be just standard OSGi services.
-2. Request scoped services must be provider by binder factories.
+2. Request scoped services must be provided by binder factories.

     @Binder